Cisplatin: Cisplatin resistance

 Cisplatin combination chemotherapy is the cornerstone of treatment of many cancers.
 Initial platinum responsiveness is high, but the majority of cancer patients will eventually relapse with cisplatin-resistant disease.
 Many mechanisms of cisplatin resistance have been proposed, including changes in cellular uptake and efflux of the drug, increased detoxification of the drug, inhibition of apoptosis, increased DNA repair or changes in metabolism.
 Oxaliplatin is active in highly cisplatin-resistant cancer cells in the laboratory; however, there is little evidence for its activity in the clinical treatment of patients with cisplatin-resistant cancer.
 The drug paclitaxel may be useful in the treatment of cisplatin-resistant cancer; the mechanism for this activity is as yet unknown.
+In prostate cancer models, increased reliance on fatty acid oxidation has been associated with cisplatin resistance.
+A cisplatin-based prodrug, Platin-L, has been investigated preclinically for overcoming this resistance by inhibiting CPT1A-dependent fatty acid oxidation.

 Transplatin

-Transplatin, the trans-stereoisomer of cisplatin, has formula trans-[PtCl_{2}(NH_{3})_{2}] and does not exhibit a comparably useful pharmacological effect.
+Transplatin, the trans-stereoisomer of cisplatin, has formula trans-link=trans-Dichlorodiammineplatinum(II)|[Pt(NH3)2]Cl2 and does not exhibit a comparably useful pharmacological effect.
 Two mechanisms have been suggested to explain the reduced anticancer effect of transplatin.
 Firstly, the trans arrangement of the chloro ligands is thought to confer transplatin with greater chemical reactivity, causing transplatin to become deactivated before it reaches the DNA, where cisplatin exerts its pharmacological action.
 Secondly, the stereo-conformation of transplatin is such that it is unable to form the characteristic 1,2-intrastrand d(GpG) adducts formed by cisplatin in abundance.

 Molecular structure

-Cisplatin is the square planar coordination complex cis-[Pt(NH_{3})_{2}Cl_{2}].
+Cisplatin is the square planar coordination complex cis-[Pt(NH3)2Cl2].
 The prefix cis indicates the cis isomer in which two similar ligands are in adjacent positions.
-The systematic chemical name of this molecule is cis–diamminedichloroplatinum, where ammine with two m's indicates an ammonia (NH_{3}) ligand, as opposed to an organic amine with one m.
+The systematic chemical name of this molecule is cis–diamminedichloroplatinum, where ammine with two m's indicates an ammonia (NH3) ligand, as opposed to an organic amine with one m.